-Real estate investing is a tried and true investment and a great source of income.
+Real estate investing is a time-tested investment, and can be a great source of income.
 There are many ways you can invest in real estate, check out our list of 8 ways to invest in real estate.
 There are bound to be 1-2 ways that work well for your situation.

-There are multiple reasons why real estate is particularly attractive right now:
+There are multiple reasons why real estate is particularly attractive:

-- Mortgage interest rates are close to an all-time low
+- Mortgage interest rates are at an all-time low.

-- Both your home loan and your physical property act as an inflation hedge (and higher inflation is a likely future for our economy)
+- Both your home loan and your physical property act as an inflation hedge.

 Unfortunately, this is not a great time to earn money through your bank or fixed-income investments.
-If you are tired of earning 1-2% (or less) on your money, consider alternative investment options that can help increase your return.
+If you are tired of earning sub-1% on your money, consider alternative investment options that can help increase your return.

 - Putting your money to work in dividend-paying stocks can provide a steady income along with capital gains.

-- Real estate investing, whether that means buying a REIT or a rental property, could be an excellent opportunity that offers higher returns.
+- Real estate investing, whether that means buying REITs or a rental property, could be an excellent opportunity that offers higher returns.